RobertDev15/personal-brand-website/README.md

-The chosen scenario is "Personal Brand Portofolio and CV" for WD HW1.
+Personal Brand Portofolio and CV for WD HW1.

 It has: